01 of 04

 Your First Easy Graft, Step By Step

 Are you ready to try your first graft?
 If you are looking for an appropriate first experience with grafting, an approach graft can be a satisfying and low-risk way to start.
-The cuts for this graft are simple and both scion and rootstock are whole plants living on their own roots, thus easier to care for as their heal.
+The cuts for this graft are simple, and both scion and rootstock are whole plants living on their own roots, thus easier to care for as they heal.

 You Will NeedContinue to 2 of 4 below.